 but does not include any public service officer, whether or not that public service officer holds or acts in a position in respect of which a teaching academic qualification is required.

-(2) This Division shall be read in conjunction with the Public Sector Management Act 1994 and the Health Services Act 2016.
+(2) This Division must be read in conjunction with the Public Sector Management Act 1994 and the Health Services Act 2016.

-(3) Sections 80E and 80F do not apply to a government officer if and when he occupies —
+(3) Sections 80E and 80F do not apply to a government officer if and when the officer occupies —

 (a) an office for which the remuneration payable is determined or recommended pursuant to the Salaries and Allowances Act 1975; or